marcadeant/BDD-Immo/README.md

 * Caracteristics about properties (number of rooms, size, type)
 * Street adress of the real property

-# Using of PostegreSQL as DBMS
+# Using of PostgreSQL as DBMS

-We propose to open a PostegreSQL server.
-Postegre offer us a easy to use admin interface for monitoring and requesting data base.
+We propose to open a PostgreSQL server.
+Postgre offer us a easy to use admin interface for monitoring and requesting data base.
 We use [**table_create**](https://github.com/marcadeant/BDD-Immo/blob/main/table_create.sql) written in SQL to build tables and relationnals dependancies

 * UML diagram [**here**](https://github.com/marcadeant/BDD-Immo/blob/main/MCD_UML_Diagram) (open file with [draw.io](https://app.diagrams.net/))